dmtbrk/market/README.md

 }
 ```

 `POST /products/` adds a product to the product list.
-Authorization required.
+Authorization is required.

 Request example:
 ```